Love it or hate it, keyword research is a necessary part of the SEO content planning process.

 I can spend hours in either of these tools looking for new keyword opportunities.
 Once you get the hang of it, it can be quite fun.
 After all, it’s always a good feeling when you find another super high traffic, low competition keyword to add to your list.

-The Keywords Everywhere extension is a free keyword research tool I use in a pinch, but the data accuracy is… questionable.
+The Keyword Surfer extension is a free keyword research tool I use in a pinch.

-But if you don’t have the budget for a paid SEO tool, Keywords Everywhere is a good start.
+If you don’t have the budget for a paid SEO tool, Keyword Surfer is a good start.
 It will help you determine 1) whether your keywords get traffic, 2) roughly how much traffic your keywords get, and 3) roughly how competitive your keywords are.

-Plus, the tool includes a handy sidebar with some Related Keywords suggestions you can add to your list.
+Plus, the tool includes a handy sidebar with some Similar Keywords suggestions you can add to your list.

 Simply download the tool to Google Chrome or Firefox and the extension will show you the search volume, competition score, and cost per click data every time you do a Google, Bing, or YouTube search.